MikeFoto/ansible_docker_swarm_node/README.md

-# Docker Swarm node setup
-Set one node as a swarn worker or manager (not Leader )
+# Docker Swarm node setup as a swarn worker or manager (not Leader )

 # License

 GNU GPLv3

 # Author Information